SrUmut/todofullstack/README.md

 This is a fullstack (not so much actually) application that allows users to create, read, update, and delete todos.
-Frontend is built with HTMX, CSS and JS it is terrible, but it works.
+Frontend is built with HTMX (with go template), CSS and JS it is terrible, but it works.
 Backend is built with Go.

 ### Quick Start
 ``` bash